Allan Gyngell

-Allan Grantley Gyngell (1947 – 3 May 2023) was an Australian public servant and diplomat who served as the director-general of the Office of National Assessments (ONA) as well as the national president of the Australian Institute of International Affairs (AIIA) from 2017 until his death in 2023.
+Allan Grantley Gyngell (19 June 1947 – 3 May 2023) was an Australian public servant and diplomat who served as the director-general of the Office of National Assessments (ONA) as well as the national president of the Australian Institute of International Affairs (AIIA) from 2017 until his death in 2023.

+Early life and education

+Gyngell attended Ashwood High School in Melbourne, where he was involved in the school's library committee and madrigal group and served as a form captain.
+He completed his final year at Ashwood in 1964 and subsequently studied history and politics at the University of Melbourne.

+Gyngell later recalled that a high-school history teacher encouraged his interest in international affairs by sending him to meetings of the Victorian branch of the Australian Institute of International Affairs.

 Career

 Gyngell began his career in 1969 at the Department for External Affairs (the precursor to the Department of Foreign Affairs and Trade (DFAT)).
 In the intermediary period, Gyngell would serve as a foreign policy officer at DFAT, serving as a diplomat at Rangoon between 1970 and 1972, Singapore between 1973 and 1976 and Washington D.C. between 1981 and 1984.
-Ultimately, by 1991, he was posted as the first assistance secretary at the Department of the Prime Minister and Cabinet (PM&C); a job he continued until 1993.
+Ultimately, by 1991, he was posted as the first assistant secretary at the Department of the Prime Minister and Cabinet (PM&C); a job he continued until 1993.

 By 1993, Gyngell became the senior international advisor to the prime minister, Paul Keating until his election defeat in 1996.
 As an advisor to Keating, Gyngell led secret negotiations between Australia and Indonesia, leading to the 1995 Australia-Indonesia Security Agreement.
 Additionally, he worked closely in the APEC Summit in 1993 at Seattle.

 Gyngell was also a founding executive director of the Lowy Institute as well as being offered an honorary professorship at the Australian National University (ANU) from 2003.
 In 2009, he was made the director-general of the Office of National Assessments (ONA); a position he would hold until his retirement in 2013.

 As part of his retirement, the Australian Institute of International Affairs (AIIA) appointed him their national president in September 2017, succeeding Kim Beazley.
 He would continue in this role until his death in 2023.
 He was later succeeded by Heather Smith at the AIIA.

-Gyngell died in May 2023, after a short illness with cancer.
+Gyngell died in May 2023, at the age of 75, after a short illness with cancer.